-Like the United States, Japan does have a fair share of bullying in its primary and secondary schools.
+Like the United States, Japan school bullying is present in its primary and secondary schools.

 Japanese schools are notorious for their over-the-top bullying (such as writing obscene comments on the bullied person’s desk, verbal teasing, and physical attacks that are deemed “horseplaying” by the bullies) and how little they actually tried to do to stop it.

 Within these schools, the students that were bullied are shunned from not just their classmates but some of the teachers themselves.

 Many articles and sources believed that school bullying in Japan is one of the biggest reasons as to why their suicide rates are extremely high compared to the world average.

 Because of this, August 31-September 2 are a daunting time in Japan since those are the day many children commit suicide to get out of the stress from bullying.
 Nanae Munemasa was a victim of bullying that made international news.

 From elementary school to high school, she was being physically and verbally abused by male and female bullies.
 There were times she skipped school in order to get away from the bullying and even had suicidal thoughts.